n00b001/plexamp_homeassistant/README.md

 I have created automations to turn on my Receiver if PlexAmp is playing.
 Or to pause PlexAmp if the Receiver source is changed (using the Plex/HomeAssistant integration)

 ## Things to note
 I only have one PlexAmp so I don't have any device checks within the Python code.
 If you have multiple PlexAmps, I suspect playing any of them will make the toggle switch to 'on'.
-You may be able to work around this by adding some python code to check device ID
+You may be able to work around this by adding some python code to check device ID.
+I've not specified how to use the 'pause_plexamp.py' script in an automation (because I'm assuming that will be different for different people), but it should be straightforward enough.
+When you call the script, plexamp should get paused

 There are also the following PlexAmp APIs that may be helpful to you:
 - /resources (which is for Plex discovery protocol GDM)